Menu

 Who can apply?

-The Social Mobility Mini-Pupillage is open to candidates who attended a state secondary school, AND who fulfil one or more of the following criteria:
+The Social Mobility Mini-Pupillage is open to socially-mobile candidates.
+As a minimum, applicants should have attended a state secondary school, AND also fulfil one or more of the following criteria:

 • Your parent(s) did not attend university;